 Supv.
 Walls stated: People do that.
 It does not necessarily bother me so much if you are fired.
-You lose a lot if you are fired.
+You lose a lot of stuff a lot of times if you are fired.
 In government you might lose your pension.
 There is stuff you lose if you are fired for cause.